 The Forbidden Corner is one of England's most recent follies.

-85 acres of woodland to explore, with trees from around the world, some dating back to Medieval Times.
-The Arboretum has 66 Champion Trees (the biggest in Britain).
-Spring brings fantastic displays of daffodils, lilac, cherry blossom and bluebells, which are followed by wildflowers.
+85 acres of woodland to explore with trees and shrubs from around the world, some dating back to Medieval Times.
+The Arboretum has 66 Champion Trees (biggest in Britain).
+Spring brings fantastic displays of daffodils, lilac, cherries and bluebells, which are followed by wildflowers.
 Bring a picnic and relax in our picnic area or wander along one of the many trails.
-Autumn brings acres of spectacular autumn colours and weird and wonderful fungi.
-Fungus Forays and many other events throughout the year.
+Autumn brings acres of spectacular autumn colours and weird and wonderful fungi – join one of our forays.
+Discover over 100 birds of prey from around the world – Meet the Owls at 11.30am and watch our very entertaining and informative flying displays at 1.30pm & 3.30pm.
+See website for a calendar full of events!

 Contact - Tel: 01677 425323

-Inspirational one acre garden widely recognised as one of Britain’s finest small gardens.
-A series of smaller gardens with different themes and in contrasting styles are linked by a succession of delightful vistas.
-Striking architectural features play a key role throughout the garden which is also noted for its exquisite detailing.
+Inspirational one acre garden widely recognised as one of Britain's finest small gardens.
+A series of smaller garden rooms with different themes and in contrasting styles are linked by a succession of delightful vistas including colourful herbaceous borders, ponds, a white garden, kitchen garden, herb garden and a shady woodland garden with a stream.
+Arts and Crafts architectural features play a key role throughout the garden which is noted for its exquisite planting details.
+There is always a selection of interesting plants for sale and a free guided tour most Sundays (phone for details).
+Major renovations planned for 2015 include extended tea room and shop plus seminar space for groups with plans to open the adjacent meadow for picnics.

 Contact - Tel: 0113 2678240